GovTechSG/seed-documentation/admin-by-request.md

    - **Operational Status**
    - **Cloud Connectivity**

-If an error is shown, follow the steps in **What if Admin By Request is showing error?**.
+If an error is shown, follow the steps in [What if Admin By Request is showing error?](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/admin-by-request?id=faq).

 ![Admin By Request status screen](images/abr-about-status.png)